cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 or there was an issue with environment when feature was installed (e.g. bad internet connectivity with wordpress market).

-First, try to enable feature manually using Accelerate WP interface.
+First, try to enable feature manually using AccelerateWP interface.
 Most likely you will find human-readable error message there.

 Next, you can try to dive into `/var/log/clwpos/daemon.log` and find the reason why the `enable` command failed.